ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 ### Configure XMR

 The binary required for this is not in the xibo-cms package anymore.
-You need to download it to the `vendor/bin` directory.
+You need to download it to the `/srv/xibo-xmr`{: .filepath} directory.

 ```bash
 cd /srv/xibo-xmr/